BillHertzing/Bill.Hertzing.github.io/Technical/_posts/2021-04-06-How-I-setup-this-GitHub-Pages-Blog-site-Part-01.md

 1. Create the directory and subdirectory `.github\workflows` in the repository.
 1. Create the file `deploy-site-to-github-pages.yml` in the `.github\workflows` subdirectory

-ToDo: figure out how, at site generation time (`jekyll build`) to read the contents of the actual file and update the text below with the actual contents, and run those contesnts through a regexp replacement to escape the {{ "%{" }} and {{ "{{" }} so the publish process doesn't do any logic.
+ToDo: figure out how, at site generation time (`jekyll build`) to read the contents of the actual file and update the text below with the actual contents, and run those contents through a regexp replacement to escape the {{ "%{" }} and {{ "{{" }} so the publish process doesn't do any logic.
 ToDo: decide on a strategy for updating a historical post if the file changes.
 Perhaps a revision tag for posts?
 ToDo: Figure out how notify subscribers to the RSS feed if a existing post gets a new revision.
 ToDo: Figure out how to e-mail an administrator if a code change triggers the need to create a post revision